tosky1125/tosky1125.github.io/_posts/2025-09-06-The 10GB Memory Leak Hidden in Fire-and-Forget: A Rust Async Horror Story.md

 lang: en
 ---

-# The 10GB Memory Leak Hidden in Fire-and-Forget: A Rust Async Horror Story

 ## When Your Server Becomes a Memory Black Hole

 Picture this: It's 3 AM.
 Your on-call phone buzzes.
 The Grafana alert shows memory usage climbing like a rocket—1GB per hour, unstoppable.
 Your Rust service, the one you were so proud of for its "memory safety," is eating RAM like Chrome on steroids.